felix-appsmith/How_to_connect_Box_with_Appsmith/README.md

 # Appsmith with box

 This is a guide on how to make a successful connection from Appsmith to box.com using a developer token or using authentication via Oauth2.0.
-It also details all the problems encountered while making this connection and failing points.

 ## Table of Contents